KeinR/bad-apple-cturtle/README.md

 and there is no need to iterate, and the frames will be completed in a progressive manner.

+It's pretty complete, if I do say so myself, but it's missing something important...
+SOUND!

+What good is a turtle adaptation of a music PV if it doesn't have any...
+Music?

+In Windex, this is simple enough; there is a PlaySound function.
+Under Linux, you might want to consider VLC or something of the nature.
+There was one major issue however....

+The sound and animation just didn't want to sync.
+I tried many things, to no avail.
+I thought I could get the play status from PlaySound, but that does not seem possible.

+I resolved to put the PlaySound on SYNC and on a thread that I control to reduce impact from thread startup.
+Then, as the animation is playing, I correct the FPS to make sure that it doesn't get too far/behind.
+I don't really know why it's out of sync to begin with, but I can theorize that it's due to the call to time() and whatnot that throw it off ever so slightly, or floating point errors (more likely) since the frame duration is 33.3333 ms... something for 30 FPS.

+It will sometimes not sync very well however - the sound will be behind the animation.
+THe only reason I have for this right now is memory cache - and I've tested it to some extent.
+The audio file is in read from disk the first time it's played, but after that it gets shunted off to a memory cache by the OS that makes reads way, way faster.
+In any case, after a few attempts, it is synched pretty well.

+And uh, yah, there you go.
+I wanted to get filling done, but oh well.
+Also Linux portability - I feel slightly dirty licensing a Windows only application under the GPL.

 7. **ERRORS**
 *List in bulleted form of all known errors and deficiencies with a very brief explanation.*